All writers make mistakes, even best-selling authors.

 Spelling and grammar are important, but some problems are harder to find until you’re aware of them.
-Try these top 10 tips, they will make your writing better.
+Try these top 10 tips – they will help you write better.

 Tip #2 – Write once, Edit twice.

-After completing a section, first edit the structure.
+Edit structure boldly.
+Are you able to delete an entire page without flinching?
+If the story needs it, it must be done.
 Does the story make sense?
 Are the events clear and well illustrated?
-Again, don’t worry about spelling, grammar, here.
-Keep that for last.
 Get your story flowing and fix up paragraphs that skip important details.
 Fix events that are out of sequence.

 Tip #3 – Show, don’t tell – Use your reader’s imagination